Machine Unlearning under Overparameterization

 \section{Introduction}

-As modern models are trained on vast datasets, the ability to remove the influence of specific data samples from a trained model is essential\textemdash{}both to comply with privacy regulations such as the GDPR and CCPA \citep{gdrp:2016,ccpa:2018}, and to correct mislabeled or biased data that may compromise model integrity \citep{gallegos:2024:bias-llm}. \textit{Machine unlearning} \citep{cao:2015:mu-orig} refers to algorithms that address these challenges by modifying a model trained on a dataset $\Data$ to forget a subset of samples, termed the forget set $\Data_f$, and produce a model that behaves as if it had been trained only on the remaining data, denoted the retain set $\Data_r = \Data \setminus \Data_f$.
-The ideal, yet costly, ``gold standard" solution to unlearning is to retrain the model from scratch on the retain set $\Data_r$, which perfectly achieves the unlearning objective but is often infeasible due to high computational cost and the potential for limited access to the original training data.
-Hence, the goal of an unlearning algorithm is to efficiently approximate this outcome using the knowledge of the original training procedure, the samples to be forgotten, and potentially restricted side-information related to the retained data, aiming to recover a model that could result from training on $\Data_r$ alone.
+The ability to remove the influence of specific samples from a trained model is essential to comply with privacy regulations such as the GDPR and CCPA \citep{gdpr,ccpa:2018} and to correct mislabeling or bias that may compromise model integrity \citep{gallegos:2024:bias-in-llms}. \textit{Machine unlearning} \citep{cao:2015:mu-orig} refers to algorithms that address these challenges by modifying a model trained on a dataset $\Data$ to forget a subset of samples, termed the forget set $\Data_f$, and produce a model that acts as if it had been trained only on the remaining data, denoted the retain set $\Data_r = \Data \setminus \Data_f$.
+The ideal, yet costly, ``gold standard" unlearning solution is to retrain the model from scratch on $\Data_r$, which perfectly achieves the unlearning objective but is often infeasible due to high computational cost and potentially limited access to the original training data.
+The goal of an unlearning method is to efficiently approximate this outcome using the knowledge of the original training procedure, the samples to be forgotten, and potentially restricted side-information related to the retained data, aiming to recover a model that could result from training on $\Data_r$ alone.